roblatour/CPUMonitorJr/README.md

 The Core Temp program can be download from [here](https://www.alcpu.com/CoreTemp/).

-The above file is not needed when running CPUMonitorJR on Linux.
+The above file is not needed when running CPUMonitorJR on Linux.<br>

-To change the Windows server, edit the file CPUMonitorJr.sln in this repository using Visual Studio To change the Linux server, edit the file cpumonitorjr.py in this repository in your favourite python/text editor To change the Arduio sketches, open up the .ino file in Arduino
+To change the Windows server, edit the file CPUMonitorJr.sln in this repository using Visual Studio.<br>
+To change the Linux server, edit the file cpumonitorjr.py in this repository in your favourite python/text editor.<br>
+To change the Arduio sketches, open up the .ino file in Arduino.<br>

 **As for the hardware ...**